glwagner/glwagner.github.io/_pages/projects.md

 permalink: /projects/
 ---

-Questions about my work?
+Have questions about my work?
 Email me at `gregory.leclaire.wagner@gmail.com`.
 See my [github] for real-time updates on my software projects.